Vanshikasaini2027/assignment_vanshika_102303735_11feb/README.md

 Matplotlib
 Google Colab

-GRAPH
+### Model Comparison (RMSE)

 The Root Mean Squared Error (RMSE) was used to compare the performance of different machine learning models.
-RMSE measures the average prediction error, where lower values indicate better performance.
+Lower RMSE values indicate better prediction accuracy.

 ![Model Comparison RMSE](graph_11feb.png)

+From the comparison, linear models such as Linear Regression and Ridge Regression showed higher RMSE values.
+Tree-based models performed better due to their ability to model non-linear relationships.
+Random Forest achieved the lowest RMSE and was selected as the best-performing model.